Vec-C/letsEncrypt/README.md

 Create a new ssh connection to the instance.

-Configure a new aws profile with the following command:
+Configure a new aws profile with the following command (Owner with full rigths to ACM and EC2):

 > sudo aws configure --profile ***PROFILE***.